adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

         position s f' <0 0 10 0> t;
     } kern;

-This file specifies the formation of the "f_i" and "f_l" ligatures, and the kern values of the glyph pairs "A" "Y" and "a" "y".
-It also specifies a contextual positioning adjustment for "f" when preceded by "s" and followed by "t".
+This file specifies the formation of the “f_i” and “f_l” ligatures, and the kern values of the glyph pairs “A” “Y” and “a” “y”.
+It also specifies a contextual positioning adjustment for “f” when preceded by “s” and followed by “t”.
 It also specifies that all features will be applied under all languages in the latn script, and for all scripts not named in the feature file.